Schedule A Consultation!

 Sclerotherapy

 Sclerotherapy is a procedure for small and mid-sized varicose veins.
-It involves instilling a sclerosing solution into the veins guided by ultrasound.
-(17) This sclerosing agent closes up the veins.
-The use of graduated compression stocking is advised after this procedure.
+It involves inserting a solution into the veins(17).
+This sclerosing solution closes up the veins.
+Patients should wear compression stockings after this procedure.

-Endovenous Thermoblation
+Endovenous Thermoablation

 Ambulatory Phlebectomy